 Begin the day at the Holmenkollen Ski Museum and Tower, home to the world’s most modern ski jump.
 Explore 4,000 years of Nordic skiing history inside the museum including exhibits on snowboarding and modern skiing.
 Ride an elevator to the top of the futuristic ski-jump tower, which offers panoramic views of Oslo and the surrounding area.
-This afternoon, we meet our pen pals in Frogner Park for a lively afternoon in the city’s biggest playground.
+During the Kid to Kid Connection this afternoon, we meet our new Norwegian friends in Frogner Park for a lively afternoon in the city’s biggest playground.
 Explore the park’s tree-lined paths, bridges, and fountains and play some typical Norwegian games.
 Tonight, head out for a family dinner on your own.

 Radisson Blu Plaza (B,L)

 Take an express train from Oslo to Myrdal, then embark on an unforgettable ride aboard the Flåm Railway.
 Descend some 2,800 feet, passing through 20 tunnels and weaving amid thundering waterfalls and towering mountains.
 Arrive in Flåm village, situated on the shores of Aurlandsfjorden—a branch of the spectacular Sognefjord.
 Enjoy a leisurely cruise on the Sognefjord, the country’s longest and deepest fjord, gazing up at sheer cliffs and waterfalls that cascade down forested slopes.
 Disembark in Gudvangen and drive through Norway’s western fjord lands to the mountain village of Stalheim.
 This evening, sample tasty Norwegian dishes at our hotel.